Azure/data-api-builder/docs/running-in-azure.md

 - Upload the configuration file
 - Mount the created Storage Account to the created App Service (for reference: [Mount storage to Linux container](https://docs.microsoft.com/en-us/azure/app-service/configure-connect-to-azure-storage?tabs=cli&pivots=container-linux#mount-storage-to-linux-container))
 - Update the App Service to tell Data API Builder to use the configuration file
+- Configure CORS to allow cross-origin calls from your frontends. *Please note that the provided script set CORS to allow ANY origin which is not a best pratice from a security standpoint.
+Only allow accepting request from trusted frontends.*

 To make it easier to perform all the above step, a shell script `azure-deploy.sh` file is available in `/samples/azure`